dart-lang/pub-dev/doc/help-scoring.md

   - **Pub Points**: A new measure of quality.
 This includes several dimensions of quality such as code style, platform support, and maintainability.
 More about this below.
-  - **Popularity**: A measure of how many developers use a package, providing insight into what other developers are using.
+  - **Download count**: A measure of how often a package is downloaded, providing insight into what other developers are using.

 ## Likes